Thank you for joining us this past summer—the 2022 Summer for the City season is now closed!

-“This summer, Lincoln Center invites you to experience the healing and rejuvenating power of the arts.
-Whether it’s rejoicing the night away on the dance floor, reclaiming rituals hindered by the pandemic, or moments for collective remembering, we offer this warm welcome to come together after so much time apart.” –Shanta Thake
+Whether it was rejoicing the night away on the dance floor, reclaiming rituals hindered by the pandemic, or sharing moments for collective remembering, we enjoyed coming together after so much time apart.

 Rejoice, reclaim, remember

 Come together after such a challenging period

 Join us in celebrating this summer's mantra with 300+ free events spanning genres and artforms.
 Rejoice, social dance is back—taking place on NYC's largest outdoor dance floor with a 10-foot disco ball!
 Reclaim the traditions and annual festivals that were postponed at globalFEST, an all-day celebration of music from around the world.
 Remember as we honor the lives of iconic individuals including Muhammad Ali, James Baldwin and Greg Tate.

 Participate in citywide collaborationsLincoln Center and its presenting partners invite you to catch a flick under the stars from July 13–30 at our Outdoor Cinema; take a breath and move during our Wednesday night wellness sessions at the Atrium; witness NYC's most iconic dance companies share the spotlight in the BAAND Together Dance Festival; or join educators and an exciting lineup of artists for free weekly workshops and performances for kids, teens, and families.